veighnsche/modeld-go-1/PROJECT_REQUIREMENTS.md

   - Optional global `max-inflight` across all instances to protect CPU/GPU.
   - If global limit reached, return `429` early.
 - Cancellation & client disconnects:
-  - If the client disconnects while queued, remove the request.
+  - If the client disconnects while queued, remove the request (implemented via context propagation in admission queue waits).
-  - If disconnects during streaming, cancel generation promptly.
+  - If disconnects during streaming, cancel generation promptly (implemented; generation loop checks `ctx.Done()`).
+  - During graceful shutdown, all handler contexts are canceled so both queued and in-flight /infer requests terminate promptly (implemented).
 - Fairness:
   - Basic FIFO is sufficient for MVP.
 No per-tenant fairness or priorities in MVP.